-The secret to this vegan pie crust is… vegan mayonnaise!
-Despite the mayo, there’s no weird aftertaste (as you might fear) and the crust is not oily.
-If anything, this vegan pie crust is more crisp than most crusts I have made.
-Plus, this vegan pie crust is so easy to make; you don’t even have to wait for the dough to chill before rolling it out!
+Plus, this pie crust is so easy to make; you don’t even have to wait for the dough to chill before rolling it out!
 This crust may become a new staple around our house – right up there with my typical all-butter crust.

-When I used vegan mayonnaise in my pie crust for my vegan zucchini pie, the crust held up just as Jackie had promised it would.
+When I used vegan mayonnaise in my pie crust for a vegan zucchini pie, the crust held up just as Jackie had promised it would.
 Hooray!

-I’m reprinting her recipe below in my own words and with my switch to using vegan mayonaise.
+I’m reprinting her recipe below in my own words and with my switch to using vegan mayonnaise.

 Vegan Pie Crust